 PLEASE DO NOT CALL THE ATTENDANCE LINE

-- Your child is to bring a NOTE from a parent providing student’s full name and grade level to the HEALTH Office
+- Your child is to bring a NOTE from a parent providing student’s full name and grade level to the ATTENDANCE Office

 - Indicate that the appointment is for medical or non- medical and the time that you would like your child released from class.

 - Your child will bring that note to the ATTENDANCE Office, first thing in the morning.
 A pass will be given to your child to show the teacher and security that they have permission to leave the campus.

 - If your child is returning to school please get a re-admit form from the doctor’s office or the non-medical office and have your student bring that form into the ATTENDANCE Office with the permit to leave campus.
 If you forgot the re-admit parents may write a note – include the date and time of drop-off.

 PLEASE DO NOT CALL AT THE LAST MINUTE BEFORE YOU NEED YOUR STUDENT